sarahsoaressilva/sarahsoaressilva/README.md

 🧐 Who am I?

  📌 Brazilian, 20 years, she/her 🏳️‍🌈 <br>
- 📌 Graduating at Analysis of Systems 👩‍💻 <br>
+ 📌 Graduating in Analysis of Systems 👩‍💻 <br>
  📌 Studying Design as a Passion 🧰 <br>
  📌  Studying to be a Polyglot 🇧🇷 🇺🇸 🇫🇷 <br>